Student Meal Plans

 What is the difference between all of the Student Meal Plans?

-• Each Student Meal Plan has a different monetary value so that you are able to purchase a plan that reflects how often you will be eating on campus and the size of your appetite
+• Each Student Meal Plan has a different monetary value so you are able to select a plan that reflects your eating habits, appetite, & cooking preferences

 Back to top